 Michael Stallman serves as a strategic business advisor to IP-driven companies, assisting clients through all phases of IP development and protection.
 He has more than 30 years' experience in the areas of business counseling, strategic IP planning, patent evaluation and due diligence, patent licensing, and IP litigation.
 His expertise includes cross-border issues involving foreign and multinational parties, as well as foreign tribunals and patent offices.

 Mr. Stallman handles a wide variety of technologies with special expertise in scientific and industrial laser systems, sensors, MEM’s devices, wafer inspection systems, ophthalmic treatment and diagnostic devices and aesthetic dermatology using lasers, lamps, and radio frequency treatment modalities.
-He has represented a broad range of medical device clients working on a variety of technologies, including implantable defibrillators, cardiac mapping, ultrasound imaging, stent deployment, and stent design both for the heart region and in the brain.
+He has represented a broad range of medical device clients working on a variety of technologies, including implantable defibrillators, cardiac mapping, ultrasound imaging, shock wave therapy for treating calcified tissue, stent deployment, and stent design both for the heart region and in the brain.

 Mr. Stallman has litigation experience in both U.S. and foreign tribunals and has participated in a number of trials.
 Leveraging his technical background with his extensive patent prosecution and trial experience, Mr. Stallman now plays an effective role in litigation bridging the divide between technical personnel at the client and the trial team.
 As an example, Mr. Stallman filed for and obtained for a client five patents related to the optical inspection of semiconductor wafers.
 He then was part of the trial team that litigated these patents before a jury against a foreign competitor.
 All five patents were found valid and infringed, and the competitor was barred from marketing its device in the United States.